mveeprojects/ScalaAkkaHttp_StartingPoint/README.md

 ### Building and running the API and Performance modules along with monitoring containers

-`coldstart.sh` has been added to the root of this project to easily complete the following steps on your behalf:
+An executable file called called`coldstart.sh` has been added to the root of this project to easily complete the following steps on your behalf:

 * clean down any API, Performance or Monitoring containers using docker-compose
 * build fat JARs of both API and Performance modules